kingelvyn/bo2-zm-streamer-interactive/README.md

 Mod for streamers to make their BO2 zombies experience more "interactive".
 Ideally will be connected to common streaming platforms (Twitch, Youtube, etc.).
 Tested only on Solo play.

 ###WIP
-Basic functionality complete, but is not linked to any streaming platform at the moment.
+Basic functionality complete (mostly), but is not linked to any streaming platform at the moment.

 ### What this script does